 ISF supports Islamic organizations and mosques by planning and managing joint scholarships.
 ISF is honored to host the ISF-MCA Scholarship of the Muslim Community Association of the Bay Area, MCA.
 The ISF-MCA Scholarship program is only open to members and individuals affiliated with the MCA.
 Each eligible applicant must be: attending an accredited university in the U.S.; majoring in an ISF [...]
 More

 ISF supports Islamic organizations and mosques by planning and managing joint scholarships.
 ISF is honored to host the ISF-MCC Scholarship of the Muslim Community Center East Bay, MCC.
 The ISF-MCC Scholarship program is only open to members and individuals affiliated with the MCC.
 Each Eligible Applicant Must Be: attending an accredited university in the U.S.; majoring in an ISF supported field [...]
 More

 ISF offers many joint and sponsored scholarships with partner organizations, masjids, student/alumni associations and private sponsors that share its mission and vision.
 SF supports Islamic organizations and mosques by planning and managing joint scholarships.
 ISF is honored to host the ISF-SRVIC scholarship of the San Ramon Valley Islamic Center (SRVIC).
 The ISF-SRVIC Scholarship program is only [...]
 More

 The ISI Salvatori Fellowship seeks to further an understanding and appreciation of the principles held by the American Founding Fathers and the culture that formed their values and views.
 Eligible applicants must: be members of the Intercollegiate Studies Institute; and, pursuing graduate studies for the purpose of teaching at the collegiate level.
 Pre-professional students (medical, law, [...]
 More

-Founded in 1949, the Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state.
+The Nellie Martin Carman Scholarship is available to graduating seniors from public high schools in King, Pierce, and Snohomish counties in Washington state (and a US citizen).
 Application forms are only available through these high schools and candidates for the scholarship are nominated by their school each year.
-Awards range from $500 to $2,000 a year, and scholarships are renewable for four years of college in the state of Washington. [...]
+Scholarships are renewable for four years of college in the state of Washington. [...]
 More

 The Fulbright Program operates in more than 155 countries worldwide and has provided approximately 310,000 participants with the opportunity to study, teach, or conduct research in each others' countries and exchange ideas.